-- (1) Amounts represent the principal amount of the underlying obligations guaranteed and are exclusive of obligations for interest, fees and expenses. - (2) Amount of the guarantee diminishes as the rent is paid.
+(1) Amounts represent the principal amount of the underlying obligations guaranteed and are exclusive of obligations for interest, fees and expenses.

 Spansion Operating Lease Guarantees

 We guaranteed certain operating leases entered into by Spansion and its subsidiaries totaling approximately \$24 million as of December 26, 2004.
 The amounts guaranteed are reduced by the lease payments paid by Spansion over the lease term.
 Under the provision of FIN 45, we have not recorded any liability in our consolidated financial statements associated with these guarantees because they are for our subsidiary's performance obligations.